ETS-ReactNative3/Wake-Engage-Application/README.md

 `yarn devtools` or `yarn run react-devtools`

 ## Project Status
+Version 1.0 of the Wake Engage application has been completed.
+Version 2.0 (v2) of the application is in its planning stages, as outined below.
 ## Road Map

 Additional functionalities to be included in v2 of Wake Engage are: